revisual/Pipit/README.md

   Pipit is an R&D project to find the best way of presenting [Rachel Henson's](http://http://www.rachelhenson.com/) flick-book portfolio on the internet.

   Pipit is built with AngularJS and Bootstrap on the front-end, with Node and Express at the back-end.
-The images served are optimised for the size of the browser.
+The images served are optimised for the size of the browser [see PipitGrunt](https://github.com/revisual/PipitGrunt).
 All the images are hosted on S3.